javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 **The more elements in the array, the more time to move them, more in-memory operations.**

-The similar thing happens with `unshift`: to add an element to the beginning of the array, we need first to move existing elements to the right, increasing their indexes.
+A similar thing happens with `unshift`: to add an element to the beginning of the array, we need first to move existing elements to the right, increasing their indexes.

 And what's with `push/pop`?
 They do not need to move anything.
 To extract an element from the end, the `pop` method cleans the index and shortens `length`.